Todd Nauck

-Todd Nauck (/nɔːk/ NAWK) is an American comic book artist and writer.
+Todd Nauck (/nɔːk/ NAWK; born 1971) is an American comic book creator.
 Nauck is most notable for his work on Friendly Neighborhood Spider-Man, Young Justice, Gwen Stacy, and his own creation, Wildguard.

 Career

 Nauck's first assignment from Marvel Comics was writing, penciling and inking "Mutant Mishaps", a story that was published on the back cover of What The--?! #21 (September 1992).
 He subsequently wrote and illustrated the "Mutant Mishaps" story that appeared in What The--? #25 (Summer 1993).

 In early 1994, Nauck was hired by Rob Liefeld's Extreme Studios of Image Comics when a friend from art school showed his WildGuard work to Dan Fraga at a comic book convention, who in turn showed it to Liefeld, which led to Nauck's first Image work.
 Nauck went on to draw such series as Badrock and Co., New Men, New Force, Supreme, Youngblood and Team Youngblood.
 By 1997, Nauck began work with DC Comics.
 After drawing several Legion of Super-Heroes stories, he helped launch the Young Justice series with writer Peter David.
 Nauck drew 53 issues of the 55 issue run of the series, including three double-sized issues and a portion of the Young Justice/Spyboy crossover mini-series.

 Nauck published his creator-owned series, Wildguard, with Image Comics.
 The series was patterned after a reality television show competition, in which various wannabe superheroes competed for a spot on a new superhero team, and judged by a panel of judges, as on the television series American Idol.

 Nauck doing a Donna Troy sketch at the 2011 New York Comic Con.
 Beside him is Andy Lanning.

 Nauck's other work includes Teen Titans (Volume 3) #32-33, Teen Titans Go!, Friendly Neighborhood Spider-Man #11-13 and 17–23, American Dream #1-5, Spider-Man: the Clone Saga #1-6, Amazing Spider-Man #628 and the covers for X-Campus #1-4.